Make your own Minox film

 View without lid

 It cuts the 35 mm film into four strips.
-The two inner strips have exactly the right width for a Minox film, the two outer strips with the perforation are waste.
+The two inner strips have exactly the right width (9.2 mm) for a Minox film, the two outer strips with the perforation are waste.
 One 35 mm film yields 4 Minox films of 36 exposures each.
+Here is a video from the manufacturer showing the cutting process.

 The cutting procedure